 Software Related Development/Integration

 In this section, we summarize the software development and integration work done since the 117th MPEG meeting.
+Ver0.06 is uploaded with this revised document.
+No impacts on the reported D1 or D2.
+See the changes.txt to find out the modifications relative to ver0.05.

 Software Development/Integration